 - Royal S, Smeaton L, Avery AJ, et al; Interventions in primary care to reduce medication related adverse events and hospital admissions: systematic review and meta-analysis.
 Qual Saf Health Care.
 2006 Feb;15(1):23-31.

-- Significant Event Audit, guidance for Primary Care Teams, National Patient Safety Agency (NPSA), 2008
+- Significant Event Audit; NHS Patient Safety Agency

-- CMO: An organisation with a memory, Dept of Health, June 2000
+- An organisation with a memory; Dept of Health, June 2000

-- Building a safer NHS for patients, Dept of Health, April 2001
+- Building a safer NHS for patients - implementing an organisation with a memory; Dept of Health, April 2001

 - Bowie P, Pope L, Lough M; A review of the current evidence base for significant event analysis.
 J Eval Clin Pract.
 2008 Aug;14(4):520-36.
 Epub 2008 May 2.

-- Seven steps to patient safety in general practice, National Patient Safety Agency, June 2009
+- Seven steps to patient safety in general practice; NHS Patient Safety Agency, June 2009

 - McKay J, Shepherd A, Bowie P, et al; Acceptability and educational impact of a peer feedback model for significant Med Educ.
 2008 Dec;42(12):1210-7.